-- one of the legal entity types listed in section 4.1.2 of the Grant Opportunity Guidelines - incorporated.
+- one of the legal entity types listed in section 4.1.2 of the Grant Opportunity Guidelines - incorporated by the closing time and date of this grant opportunity.

-Applicants that satisfy the above eligibility criteria are eligible to apply for either a Small or Large Grant.
+Applicants that satisfy the above eligibility criteria are eligible to apply for either a small or large grant.